Stewart Smith — Jed’s Other Poem

 Applesoft BASIC

-I hadn’t touched Applesoft BASIC in years.
+When I began work on the video I hadn’t touched Applesoft BASIC in years.
 Slowly the idiosyncratic practices came back to me—like the art of always spacing out a program’s line numbers by 10 units or more.
 Why do this?
 Because creating a program happens one line at a time via the command prompt, rather than within a text editor.
 Any command line input beginning with a number is assumed to be a line of code, and that number is used as the line number.
 So by typing 1000 PRINT "OK" you’ve created an instruction at line 1,000 to print the string "OK" to the screen.
 Should you accidentally type 1000 HOME, this would replace your previous print instruction at line 1,000 with one that clears the screen instead.

 Spacing out the line numbers accounts for the possibility that you may have to go back and edit a routine; inserting new lines of code between existing line numbers.
 If you don’t have the free line numbers to use, you’ll have to re-type everything using new line numbers—and that’s horrendous.
 You can see here how I initially stuck to the pattern of skipping 10 units between line numbers, but then did have to go back subsequently and insert new instructions between.
 (While debugging the timing sync, I needed to further adjust the speed of execution by changing my local delay unit variable, DLY%, based on my master delay unit variable, MDY%.)
 The varying spaces between line number and its instruction are controlled by the BASIC interpreter; not an artifact of my typing.